Singh-Prakash07/Notes/Start with FastAPI/API.md

 2020s       API-first design; OpenAPI standard; AsyncAPI
 ```

-### Phase 3: Network APIs and RPC (1970s–1990s)

-As machines got connected via networks, the need arose to call code on **remote machines**.
-The idea of Remote Procedure Calls (RPC) was born: make a function call that looks local but actually travels across a network.

----

 ## 3. HTTP — The Foundation

 HTTP (HyperText Transfer Protocol) is the protocol that powers the web — and almost every modern web API.